AdamBoley/The-Space-Marine-Legions/README.md

 ## **User Stories**

-Users should be able to easily determine the purpose of the site.
+Users should be able to easily determine the purpose of the site when they first come to it.

-Users should be able to easily navigate to the various pages of the site.
+Users should be able to easily navigate to the various pages of the site with no prior experience.

-Users should be able to easily navigate within the content pages.
+Users should be able to easily navigate within the content pages with no prior experience.

 ## **Wireframes**